-h.
-Financial assets and financial liabilities
+h) Financial assets and financial liabilities

-i.
-Recognition and initial measurement

-Financial assets at fair value through profit or loss are recognised initially on the trade date, which is the date that the Fund becomes a party to the contractual provisions of the instrument.
-Other liabilities are recognised on the date they are originated.
+Recognition and initial measurement Financial assets at fair value through profit or loss are recognised initially on the trade date, which is the date that the Fund becomes a party to the contractual provisions of the instrument.

 Financial assets at fair value through profit or loss are recognised initially at fair value, with the transaction costs recognised in profit or loss.
-Financial liabilities not at fair value throughprofit or loss are recognised initially at fair value plus transaction cost that are directly attributable to their acquisition or issue.
+Financial liabilities not at fair value through profit or loss are recognised initially at fair value plus transaction cost that are directly attributable to their acquisition or issue.